Tesla (TSLA) Q3 2017 Results - Earnings Call Transcript

 And we have a clear path to that.
 We understand the bottlenecks.
 It's difficult to fully understand these things but we actually try to do them.
 And it's worth noting that some of our manufacturing areas we're actually seeing capabilities that we estimate in the 6,000 unit to 7,000 unit per week capability, well in excess of the 5,000 unit capability and we're optimistic with further optimization that many of our production processes will meet very little and in some cases no, so I'm not saying no, but almost no CapEx to reach something close to 10,000 units a week.

-It's remarkable how much can be done by just beating up robots, shortening the path, intensifying the factory, adding additional robots at choke points and just making lines go really, really fast.
+It's remarkable how much can be done by just beating up robots, shortening the path, intensifying (7:05) the factory, adding additional robots at choke points and just making lines go really, really fast.
 Speed is the ultimate weapon.
-And the design intent of the Model 3 being that its design manufacturability is turning out to be accurate, it is far easier to build this car than a Model S and vastly easier than a Model X.
+And the design intent of the Model 3 being that its design manufacturability is turning out to be accurate, it is far easier to build this car than a Model S, and vastly easier than a Model X.

-The primary production constraint really by quite far is in battery module assembly.
+The primary production constraint really, by far, is in battery module assembly.
 So a little bit of a deep dive on that.
-There are four zones to module manufacturing that goes to four major production zones.
+There are four zones to module manufacturing it goes through four major production zones.
 The zones three and four are in good shape, zones one and two are not.
-Zone two in particular, we had a subcontractor, a systems integration subcontractor that unfortunately really dropped the ball, and we did not realize the degree to which the ball was dropped until quite recently, and this is a very complex manufacturing area.
+Zone two in particular, we had a subcontractor, a systems integration subcontractor, that unfortunately really dropped the ball, and we did not realize the degree to which the ball was dropped until quite recently, and this is a very complex manufacturing area.
 We had to rewrite all of the software from scratch, and redo many of the mechanical and electrical elements of zone two of module production.

 We've managed to rewrite what was about 20 to 30 man years of software in four weeks, but there's still a long way to go.
-Because the software working with the electromechanical elements need to be fabricated and installed and getting those atoms in place and rebuilt is unfortunately a lot longer and has far more external constraints than software.
+Because the software working with the electromechanical elements need to be fabricated and installed, and getting those atoms in place and rebuilt is, unfortunately, a lot longer, and has far more external constraints, than software.

-This is where I spent many late nights on the Gigafactory working on.
-JB has been here constantly and we reallocated many of our best engineers to fundamentally fixing zone two of the module line and then (10:05) is zone one.
+This is where I spent many a late night on the Gigafactory working on.
+JB has been here constantly, and we reallocated many of our best engineers to fundamentally fixing zone two of the module line, and then (10:05) is zone one.

 On the plus side, we now have a very detailed understanding of what is necessary to fix zone one and zone two.
 We also have a new design for zone one and two that is about three times more effective than the car design.
 So when we put in – and there are three lines of module production.
-Lines one, two and three are essentially identical.
+Lines one, two, and three are essentially identical.

 Line 4, which will be the new design, will be at triple the effectiveness of – will be as good as the other three lines combined.
-So we're very confident about a future path of having incredibly efficient production of modules and that this will not be a constraint in the future but, unfortunately, it just takes some amount of time.
+So we're very confident about a future path of having incredibly efficient production of modules, and that this will not be a constraint in the future but, unfortunately, it just takes some amount of time.
 This is like moving like lightning compared to what is normal in the automotive industry.
 There's still some finite amount of time necessary to fix something that we thought was in good shape.
-We were told by our supplier, it was in good shape, but was really not.
-So this has now been classified (11:31) Tesla's internal automation group in the U.S. – and Tesla Automation U.S. and Tesla Grohmann from Germany, we have a large team from Tesla Grohmann also working on the issue and making very rapid progress.
+We were told by our supplier it was in good shape, but was really not.
+So this has now been classified (11:31) Tesla's internal automation group in the U.S. – and Tesla Automation U.S. and Tesla Grohmann from Germany, we have a large team from Tesla Grohmann also working the issue, and making very rapid progress.

-And like I said, I am personally on that line in that machine (11:57) personally where I can.
+And like I said, I am personally on that line, in that machine, (11:57) personally where I can.
 And JB is basically spending his life at the Gigafactory.
 So that's the sort of deep dive on that front.

-The other thing I want to mention is there a lot of articles about Tesla firing employees and layoffs (12:20), these are really ridiculous.
+The other thing I want to mention, there are a lot of articles about Tesla firing employees and layoffs (12:20), these are really ridiculous.
 And any journalist who has written articles to this effect should be ashamed of themselves for lack of journalistic integrity.
 Every company in the world, there's annual performance reviews.
-In our annual performance review, despite Tesla having an extremely high standard, a standard far higher than other car companies which we need to have in order to survive against much larger car companies, you can't be a little guy and have equal levels of skill as the big guy.
+In our annual performance review, despite Tesla having an extremely high standard, a standard far higher than other car companies, which we need to have in order to survive against much larger car companies; you can't be a little guy and have equal levels of skill as the big guy.

 If you have two boxers of equal ability and one's much smaller, the big guy's going to crush the little guy, obviously.
-So little guy better have heck of a lot more skill and that is why (13:11) is going to clobbered.
+So little guy better have heck of a lot more skill, and that is why – or he (13:11) is going to clobbered.
 So that is why our standards are high.
 They're not high because we believe in being mean to people.
-They're high because if they're not high, we will die.
-Despite that, in our annual performance reviews only 2% of people didn't make the grade.
+They're high because, if they're not high, we will die.
+Despite that, in our annual performance reviews, only 2% of people didn't make the grade.
 So that's about 700 people out of 33,000.
 This is a very low percentage.
-GE, I don't know if they still do, but they certainly from a longtime had a policy of firing 10% of their employees performance every year, no matter what.
+GE, I don't know if they still do, but they certainly for a long time had a policy of firing 10% of their employees performance every year, no matter what.

 If you were to stack Tesla's performance later releases compared to other companies, the number would be low.
-So the only reason these articles had any play whatsoever is because journalists and editors with low integrity, they'll provide any context for where they stood (14:11) because the actual article would've read, Tesla fires 2% of its employee base for performance-based reasons, and remarkably not a lower number compared to other companies.
-But of course, that will be a meaningless article, so they forget to include that.
+So the only reason these articles had any play whatsoever is because journalists and editors with low integrity, they'll provide any context for where they stood (14:11) because the actual article would've read, Tesla fires 2% of its employee base for performance-based reasons, a remarkably lower number compared to other companies.
+But of course, that would be a meaningless article, so they forget to include that.
 Shame.
-And then also it was not reported that several thousand employees were promoted and almost half those promotions were in manufacturing.
+And then also, it was not reported that several thousand employees were promoted, and almost half those promotions were in manufacturing.

 Right.
-I think let's move to questions.
+I think, let's move to questions.

 Jeffrey K. Evanson - Tesla, Inc.

-Okay, Latiff, let's go to that question queue, please.
+Okay, Latiff, let's go to the question queue, please.

 Question-and-Answer Session